DoisDaDev/SparkGameEngine/README.md

 # SparkGameEngine
-A challenge that i made for the r/gameenginedevs where
+A challenge that i made for the r/gameenginedevs where  they have to make a game engine